grwna/obsidian-vault/Books/How To Prove It/1. Sentential Logic/Variables and Sets.md

 | $P(x)\lor Q(x)$  | $A\cup B$      |
 | $\neg P$         | $U\setminus A$ |
 Keep in mind however, that they are not interchangeable, as their operands are different.
+Laws of equivalence (read: [[Deductive Reasoning and Logical Connectives#Equivalences|Equivalences]]) for logical connectives also works with sets.

+>[!note]
+>The distributive laws require **two different** operators.
+If it has the same operators, then it uses commutative laws in tandem with idempotent laws instead.